 The only caveat is that his target audience is Americans, so you might occasionally hear measurements described in Imperial rather than Metric.

 This self-guided tour will show you all the main sights of the Mediterranean’s most vivacious city from the Barcelona Cathedral to the Jewish Quarter.

 You’ll discover some of the most beautiful views and awe-inspiring architecture spanning centuries.

-This self-guided tour will take you to all of the main Gaudí sites.
+We offer a self-guided tour covering all of the main Gaudí sites.
 As they are spread out, we will need to twice jump on the metro system.

 If you are planning on paying to enter the Gaudí houses, the monumental zone of the Park Güell, or la Sagrada Família, you should plan ahead and book tickets to avoid the lines.

 While most Barcelona night tours are paid outings, there is at least one free night tour available which shows guests a side of the city they probably won’t learn about anywhere else.

 If you’re interested in learning how sex and drugs came to shape the city you see today, this pay-what-you-wish tour should be quite enlightening!

 You can expect to see and discover more about some of the following sites and subjects on this journey:

 - Barrio Gótico